bytemyke/TypeFighter/README.md

  - The music used is from Kerflumpterbumpter Mcsnarkle on [Itch](https://kfbstudios.itch.io/fishticuffs)
  - Volume Icon was is from [Font Awesome](http://fontawesome.io)
  - Error SFX is from [remaxim](https://opengameart.org/content/bad-sound-2)
  - All of the code, animations, and everything else was done by me, ByteMyke.
-Feel free to check out my [YouTube channel](https://www.youtube.com/@bytemyke/videos) where I make varios game dev and web dev videos and tutorials!
+Feel free to check out my [YouTube channel](https://www.youtube.com/@bytemyke/videos) where I make various game dev and web dev videos and tutorials!

 ## Requirements